Paris Agreement [fr]

 As part of its commitment to implementing a coherent international policy, France has developed effective tools to incorporate its climate ambitions into its development strategy.
 France was one of the countries that volunteered to present its strategy for implementing the SDGs in 2016, less than a year after the adoption of the 2030 Agenda for Sustainable Development; it affirmed its vision of a climate policy integrated into the national strategy for sustainable development.

 In order to promote the integrated approach that it is implementing, France remains committed to maintaining the momentum created by COP21.
 It was therefore actively involved in COP23 which took place in Bonn (Germany) from November 6 to 17.
 The states came together to work on formulating the rules for implementing the Paris Agreement and to discuss raising the level of ambition of the national climate commitments.
-Lastly, France will jointly host with the UN and the World Bank a climate summit on December 12, 2017, two years to the day after the adoption of the Paris Agreement.
+Lastly, France jointly hosted with the UN and the World Bank a climate summit on December 12, 2017, two years to the day after the adoption of the Paris Agreement.
 The One Planet Summit will focus in particular on injecting fresh momentum into countries’ efforts in the area of climate funding